 - Praising good behaviour - Polite reminders - Caution given, asking the child what rule they have broken/forgotten - Reparation or Apology (although this is not always appropriate because if children do not feel sorry it teaches them to lie): - Action Replay in the playground. - In the corridor, go back and walk/wait until everyone else has gone. - Children causing damage or making a mess are required to tidy up (i.e. in the toilets) - "Time out" i.e. move to a calmer place: - A separate table or the mat - In assembly stand up or sit away from class - In the playground walk with the teacher on duty; sit on the bench; sit on the chair outside Rainbow Room by the door (if member of staff on duty at the door). - Brief 'time out' outside classroom or with another teacher it remains the class teacher's responsibility to discipline the child (not the supporting teacher).
-In assembly the child could be sent back to their own teacher. - A portion/whole of playtime missed during which time the child will reflect upon inappropriate behaviour or be required to undertake an activity designated by teacher (i.e. picking up litter) - With-holding privileges / removal from lunch hall for a set period if bad behaviour takes place there. - ♦ Sent to a senior member of staff - Parents informed where appropriate. - Incidents of bad behaviour should be recorded on a Behaviour Incident Report by the person dealing with the incident.
-Reports should be given to the Headteacher who will record them in the Behaviour Log. - ♦ A Behaviour Support Plan may need to be written, with the involvement of the parents, child and appropriate members of staff.
+In assembly the child could be sent back to their own teacher. - A portion/whole of playtime missed during which time the child will reflect upon inappropriate behaviour or be required to undertake an activity designated by teacher (i.e. picking up litter) - With-holding privileges / removal from lunch hall for a set period if bad behaviour takes place there. - Sent to a senior member of staff - Parents informed where appropriate. - Incidents of bad behaviour should be recorded on a Behaviour Incident Report by the person dealing with the incident.
+Reports should be given to the Headteacher who will record them in the Behaviour Log. - An emotional Regulation Plan may need to be written, with the involvement of the parents, child and appropriate members of staff. - Children with documented identified behavioural needs will be mentored during lunchtime play, when possible, by SEN support staff - All children with social, behavioural, communication and gross motor difficulties will be identified to the mealtime supervisors who will apply the same procedure for the lunch/dining hall